Canadian pipers in World War I: Background

 The use of bagpipes in wars is believed to have originated from the Battle of Culloden whereby Scottish Pipers would play war tunes while marching their troops into battle.
 Since the Highland Regiment never went to battle without a piper, the bagpipes in turn become known as both an instrument and a weapon of war.
-The Great Highland bagpipe, which is native to Scotland and was used in the Battle of Culloden, is the type of bagpipe that the Canadian pipe bands played during World War I. After the defeat of Scotland in the Battle of Culloden in 1746, the British sought to suspend highland culture because it was so dangerous to Britain not Scotland per se British sought to destroy Scottish culture by placing a ban on everything in the Highlands, which included the bagpipes.
+The Great Highland bagpipe, which is native to Scotland and was used in the Battle of Culloden, is the type of bagpipe that the Canadian pipe bands played during World War I. After the defeat of the Jacobite army at the Battle of Culloden in 1746, the British sought to suppress highland culture in a bid to quell nationalism in Scotland.
+The unification of Scotland and England had only taken place in 1707 and the Jacobite rebellions of the first half of the 18th century clearly highlighted the union’s fragility.
+A ban on highland culture and tradition, including the bagpipes and the wearing of tartan, was an attempt to eliminate any Scottish sentiments of independence which found its strongest support in the highlands.
 As a result, many Scots immigrated to Canada bringing along their culture and traditions.
 During the Seven Years' War and the American Revolution, the British Army employed Scottish pipers with its Highland regiments to fight alongside the Canadian militia.

 History

-At the outbreak of World War I, many Scottish-Canadian's felt a sense of duty of enlist in the war.
+At the outbreak of World War I, many Scottish-Canadians felt a sense of duty of enlist in the war.
 Various battalions of the Canadian Expeditionary Force, such as the 16th Battalion, the 13th Battalion (Royal Highlanders of Canada), CEF, the 15th Battalion (48th Highlanders of Canada), CEF, the 107th Battalion (Winnipeg), CEF, the 1st Battalion, Canadian Mounted Rifles, CEF, the 224th Battalion, CEF, the 208th Battalion (Canadian Irish), CEF, the Princess Patricia's Canadian Light Infantry, and the Canadian Railway Troops, employed pipers from all across Canada, except Prince Edward Island, to fight in the war.
 The purpose of having pipers play for the troops as they marched into battle was to encourage the troops to march on and face the enemy with courage.
 The sound of the bagpipes often lifted the spirit of the pipers fellow comrades and drowned out the sounds of the battle.
 The use of pipers in the First World War was often criticized due to the belief that the sound of the bagpipes would not be heard during the battles, and that the pipers were too vulnerable since they did not have a weapon to defend themselves with against the enemy fire.
 The commanding officer in several battalions would allow pipers to march to and from the front, but they did not allow them to play during the battles as there were too many piper casualties.
 The pipers who did play during the battles were faced with gas attacks and constant gunfire by enemy troops.
 For this reason, pipers were assigned other duties such as, stretcher-bearers and supply runners.